nexmo-community/flashmobber/README.md

 * Add interface to send a message to registered participants
 * General appearance improvements
 * Style the event billboard page!

-* Need to enforce authentication
+## Ideas
+* Contact QR code on the billboard to make sending SMS easier!